OMG! Mets infielder Jose Iglesias performs his song after win

 NEW YORK — (AP) — Move over, Baha Men, and step aside, Timmy Trumpet.
-Here comes Candelita — i.e. New York Mets infielder Jose Iglesias.
+Here comes Candelita — aka, New York Mets infielder Jose Iglesias.

 The tradition of musicians appearing at Mets games and performing songs associated with the team took a unique turn on Friday night when Iglesias sang his song "OMG" following a 7-2 win over the Houston Astros in front of 32,465 fans at Citi Field.